Troponin TestTroponin

 Troponin

-A normal range of Troponin I test is below 0.04 ng/mL.
+A normal range of the Troponin I test is below 0.04 ng/mL.
 Troponin concentration over Troponin normal range that is at 0.40 ng/mL and higher, could be an indicator of a heart injury: Please consult a doctor.
-Troponin concentrations of 0.04-0.39 ng/mL may require a series of Troponin test.
+Troponin concentrations of 0.04-0.39 ng/mL may require a series of Troponin tests.
 Over 0.40 ng/mL is well outside the Troponin normal range and needs immediate doctor consultation.

 What do the results mean?